SiliconLabs/wisun-br-linux/README.md

 Linux implementation of Wi-SUN
 ==============================

-This projects aims to implement the Wi-SUN protocol on Linux devices and especially allow to use Linux as Border Router for Wi-SUN networks .
-For now this work is mostly a port of the nanostack project on Linux hosts.
-However, the goal is to replace services currently provided by the nanostack by native Linux services.
+This projects aims at implementing the Wi-SUN protocol on Linux devices and allow the use of Linux hosts as Border Router for Wi-SUN networks.
+For the time being, the implementation is mostly a port of Silicon Labs embedded stack on a Linux host.
+However, the ultimate goal is to replace services currently provided by the stack by native Linux services.

 Quick start guide
 -----------------